 Hardin said he shot one of the two soldiers killed in 1869, in "Richland Bottom", the other having been shot by his cousin, Simp Dixson, a member of the Ku Klux Klan and a man who hated Union soldiers.
 Hardin claims they each killed a soldier.

-Hardin claimed in January 1870 that he killed a circus hand at Horn Hill, Texas.
+Hardin claimed in January of 1870 that he killed a circus hand at Horn Hill, Texas.
 A contemporary newspaper account did report a fight in Union Hill, Texas between Circus "canvasmen" and "roughs" who tried to get in without paying-although the outcome did not come out the way Hardin claimed it did.

-Hardin claimed that during his January 1871 escape from Stakes and Smalley, he also killed a Mr. Smith, a Mr. Jones, and a Mr. Davis in Bell County, Texas.
+Hardin claimed that during his January of 1871 escape from Stakes and Smalley, he also killed a Mr. Smith, a Mr. Jones, and a Mr. Davis in Bell County, Texas.
 No contemporary newspaper accounts from Bell County confirm these additional killings.

-He claimed that after killing Paramour in October 1871, he forced an African-American posse to flee after killing three of them.
+He claimed that after killing Paramour in October of 1871, he forced an African-American posse to flee after killing three of them.
 There are no contemporary newspaper, or other, accounts to confirm this claim.

-After being wounded by Sublett in August 1872, Hardin claimed that in September he either killed, or drove off, one or two members of the Texas State Police in Trinity, Texas.
+After being wounded by Sublett in August of 1872, Hardin claimed that in September he either killed, or drove off, one or two members of the Texas State Police in Trinity, Texas.
 Hardin gave different versions of the event at different times.